Aunestly/Scorbot-ER-V-plus/README.md

   39. Implement Homing Sequence: Write a final routine that, on startup or when a "Home" command is received wireelssly, slowly moves each joint until its home switch is triggered.
 This is supposed to zero the encoder counts and give the robot a known starting position.

 ## Goals
-Build a safe, reliable and fully wired custom controller box that can deliver power to all robotic components.
-Create a complete and accurate "pinout map" of the SCORBOT's 50-pin connector making the robot wiring fully understood.
-Then wire Micropython that achieves stable, precise and command-based control over all six joints of the SCORBOT arm.
+- Build a safe, reliable and fully wired custom controller box that can deliver power to all robotic components.
+- Create a complete and accurate "pinout map" of the SCORBOT's 50-pin connector making the robot wiring fully understood.
+- Then wire Micropython that achieves stable, precise and command-based control over all six joints of the SCORBOT arm.

 ## Visualizations

-### Supplies:
+## Equipment:
 1. Controller: 1 x Raspberry Pi Pico W Microcontroller
 2. Power Supply: 1 x 12V 50A power supply
 3. Safety: 6 Way fused distribution block**